Acorns Review: A Simple Way to Help Your Savings Grow

 What you need to know about Acorns

-Acorns is something of an all-in-one finance app: you can use it for investing, saving, regular banking (the company now offers a checking account), financial education and more.
+Acorns is something of an all-in-one finance app for new investors: you can use it for investing, saving, regular banking (the company now offers a checking account), financial education and more.

 Headed up by CEO Noah Kerner and President David Hijirida, Acorns is all about helping new people build their financial futures.
 According to the company’s website: